Network Partners in Scotland

 Carers Trust network of local carer organisations in Scotland

 Carers Trust along with our network of local carer organisations in Scotland contribute to, influence and shape local and national priorities for unpaid carers in Scotland, providing an evidence base and insight for policy asks to be implemented that improve the lives of carers across Scotland as well as supporting the ongoing sustainability of local carer organisations.
 By working together, we can give carers a more prominent national voice.

 For a reasonable fee you can access the exclusive benefits of being a Network Partner that Carers Trust Scotland has to offer.
 From access to our grants programme to dedicated and responsive sustainability support; to tailored Network information and sector-related intelligence and insights such as our annual conference, e-bulletin, and Knowledge Hub; and collaboration with our policy work.

 “Being a Carers Trust Network Partner has allowed me to build relationships with other managers in the network, who I know I can turn to if I need their help.
 This is so important when you are the manager of a small organisation to prevent you feeling isolated.
 This also allows us to feel confident in sharing our experiences and examples of good practice, as we are all facing similar challenges.
 We have also benefited hugely from the funding provided by the Trust for projects, such as developing our young adult carers support, and grants for individual carers, which have been very popular and well received.
 Our young carers also get a lot out of the annual Young Carers Festival, as it allows them to have a fun break and feedback their needs to decision-makers”

 Agnes McMillan, Manager of Falkirk and Clackmannanshire Carers Centre

-If you would like to know more about how we work with the network or you would be interested in becoming a Network Partner, please contact our Development Manager, Scott Lafferty at firstname.lastname@example.org
+If you would like to know more about how we work with the network or you would be interested in becoming a Network Partner, please read this leaflet or contact our Development Manager, Scott Lafferty at firstname.lastname@example.org